 Machinery and Equipment Price Index (MEPI)

 The Machinery and Equipment Price Index (MEPI), provides quarterly estimates of price changes for machinery and equipment purchases, relative to annual gross additions to capital by Canadian Industry of purchase.

 The Machinery and Equipment Price Index (MEPI), provides quarterly estimates of price changes for machinery and equipment purchases, relative to annual gross additions to capital by Canadian Industry of purchase.
-The MEPI is used by the Canadian System of National Accounts (CSNA) to calculate constant price estimates of final demand purchases of capitalized machinery and equipment, through the deflation process.
+The MEPI is used by the Canadian System of National Accounts to calculate constant price estimates of final demand purchases of capitalized machinery and equipment, through the deflation process.

-As an economic indicator, the MEPI provides information on the changing costs of capital investment by industries in Canada.
+As an economic indicator, the MEPI provides information on the changing costs of capital investment by Canadian purchasers.
 This information is organized from both the industry and commodity perspectives.
-In addition, the MEPI tracks these price movements on a domestic and on an imported basis.
+In addition, the MEPI tracks these price movements on a domestic and imported basis.

-Collection period: The collection process occurs on a monthly basis.
+Collection period: For most products, the collection process occurs on a monthly basis.

 - Machinery and equipment price indexes

 - Prices and price indexes

 The universe for the MEPI consists of all manufacturers and distributors of machinery and equipment purchased in Canada.

 Commodity specialists collect price data through the form of mail-out price reports, which contain technical descriptions and specifications for the selected products, originally supplied by the respondent.
 In addition to the product description, the report outlines the terms of sale.